 Succulents are known for tolerating a bit of neglect.
-This means to give them the right location, meet their sunlight and drainage requirements, and they will thrive.
+This means give them the right location, meet their sunlight and drainage requirements and they will thrive.
 In the garden, they are hardier than many other perennials.
 Indoors, find the right spot and be consistent with temps and humidity.
-Read on for more tips for succulent success.

-Generally speaking, a greener leaf indicates an easygoing temperament, due to more chlorophyll.
+Generally speaking, a greener leaf indicates an easygoing temperament, which is caused by more chlorophyll.
 Begin with the verdant varieties and then move on to the grays and blues as you gain confidence.
-For landscape plants, try sedums like “Autumn Fire” (an improved Autumn Joy) and sempervivum, the stonecrop known as “hens and chicks.”

 Indoors, place succulents near a sunny window.
 If you notice the plant getting leggy and stretching for light, move to a brighter location or rotate every few weeks for balanced growth.

 Succulents store water in their leaves and for this reason, the thicker the leaf, the less water the plant will need.
-Look for varieties like jade plant, aloes, euphobias and agaves.
+Look for varieties like jade plant, aloe, euphobia and agave.

 Part of succulents’ appeal is their decorative style.
-If you’ve caught the succulent crafty bug, check out our DIY projects:
+If you’ve caught the succulent craft bug, check out our DIY projects below.